hmrc/email-verification/README.md

 {
   "credId":"0000000026936462",
   "continueUrl":"/student-tax-checker/verify-email/journey-completed",
-  "origin":"stc",
-  "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional; will be displayed in the GOV.UK heading of the page "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
+  "origin":"stc", // Will be displayed in the email as signature if labels.en.userFacingServiceName is null "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.en.pageTitle is null "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
   "email": {
       "address":"johnsmith@hotmail.com",
       "enterUrl":"/student-tax-checker/verify-email/enter-email" // user may get sent here if they cannot verify the provided email, e.g. they misspelled it
-  }, // Optional, if absent then SI UI will prompt the User for the email address "lang":"en" // Optional; en or cy; defaults to "en" }
+  }, // Optional, if absent then SI UI will prompt the User for the email address "labels": {
+    "cy": {
+      "pageTitle": null, // Optional, will be displayed in the email as sub title "userFacingServiceName": null // Optional, will be displayed in the email as signature },
+    "en": {
+      "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.cy.pageTitle is null
+      "userFacingServiceName": "Student Tax Team" // Optional, will be displayed in the email as signature if labels.cy.userFacingServiceName is null
+    }
+  }, // Optional
+  "lang":"en" // Optional; en or cy; defaults to "en" }
 ```